msantos/tunctl/README.md

 * add support for tun filtering

-* simple vpn client/server example
+* support for setting pointopoint

 * IPv6 addresses on tun devices